Are you looking for work? Job seekers can use the government 'Find a job' service for rapid job searching online (it has replaced Universal Jobmatch).

-Job searching begins at Jobcentre Plus.
+For many, job searching starts at the local Jobcentre Plus office.
 They have branches in almost every major city throughout the United Kingdom.

-JOBCENTRE PLUS: The government-funded employment agency helps those of working age find a job.
+JOBCENTRE PLUS: The government-funded employment agency helps individuals of working age find a job.

 There are various ways they can help you search for a job and provide assistance for the unemployed.

 Your job search will take place using hi-tech 'jobpoints'.
 These are state-of-the-art innovative touch-screen computer terminals.

 This guide explains how the different job placement schemes work in the United Kingdom.
 They include unique opportunities, such as volunteering roles and organisation-backed apprenticeships.